crond-jaist/iotrain-lab/database/fundamental_training/protocols/mqtt_protocol/README.md

 	SSH frontend (fourth terminal) to subscribe, and the `pub` command on the MQTT-SN client (third terminal) to exchange messages in the opposite direction.

+### Note

+We noticed that the `miniterm.py` program used at step 6 is unstable occasionally, and may quit unexpectedly; please repeat the procedure if this happens.
+This issue seems to be related to the software tools provided by FIT/IoT-Lab, and we hope that it will be fixed soon.